zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-edit-scope.md

 * * *

+### Editable object not present

-### Common error: "Encountered a property 'foo' on an editable object that is not present on the original object..."
+***"Encountered a property 'foo' on an editable object that is not present on the original object..."***

 SOLUTION:
 As discussed in [portalfx-extensions-faq-edit-scope.md#key-value-pairs](portalfx-extensions-faq-edit-scope.md#key-value-pairs), the extension should mutate the EditScope/Form model by making observable changes and by calling EditScope APIs.
-For any object residing in the EditScope, merely adding/removing keys cannot be detected by EditScope (or by the FX at large) and, consequently, edits cannot be tracked.
-When an extension *attempts* to add/remove keys from an EditScope object, this puts the EditScope edit-tracking in an inconsistent state.
-When the EditScope detects such an inconsistency, it issues the error above to encourage the extension developer to use (exclusively) observable changes and EditScope APIs to mutate/change the EditScope/Form model.
+For any object residing in the `EditScope`, merely adding and removing keys cannot be detected by `EditScope` or by the FX at large and, consequently, edits cannot be tracked.
+When an extension attempts to add or remove keys from an `EditScope` object, this puts the `EditScope` edit-tracking in an inconsistent state.
+When the `EditScope` detects such an inconsistency, it issues the `Encountered a property...` error to encourage the extension developer to use only observable changes and `EditScope` APIs to mutate/change the EditScope/Form model.

 * * *